Jasmine Ramze Rezaee

 Biography

-Jasmine Ramze Rezaee is the Director of Advocacy and Communications at YWCA Toronto, one of Canada's leading women's organizations.
+Jasmine Ramze Rezaee is the Director of Poverty Action Unit at Community Food Centres Canada.
+Previously, she was Director of Advocacy and Communications at YWCA Toronto.
 Ramze Rezaee has more than a decade of non-profit experience spanning Vancouver, Toronto, and Montreal.
 She is an expert on issues related to gender equality, racial justice, and healthy communities.
 Her work has been published in Now Magazine, Ricochet Media, Policy Options, This Magazine, The Toronto Star, and Rabble.ca.
 She holds an MA from the University of Toronto.

 Expertise